 5. Make the most of the investment

-Design Week participation can be a costly affair – make sure that you will use it in a strategic way instead of signing a one-off cheque.
+Design Week participation can be a costly affair – make sure that you will use it in a strategic way instead of signing a one-off check.
 Launching products and meeting stakeholders and clients is the traditional reason to attend a design week.
-Design weeks can also serve as beta test.
-For example in 2015, PepsiCo used Mix it Up to launch Kola House, which has since been rolled out in other events, such as in the Super Bowl and Champions League Final 2016.
-Last year Pepsi opened the Kola House in New York as a permanent location.
+Design weeks can also serve as a beta test.
+For example, in 2015, PepsiCo used Mix It Up to launch Kola House, which has since been rolled out at other events, such as at the Super Bowl and Champions League Final 2016.
+Last year, Pepsi opened the Kola House in New York as a permanent location.